haagahelia/mobilecourse/docs/DataPersistence/asyncstorage.md

 title: "Async Storage"
 sidebar_position: 1
 ---
-- **AsyncStorage** is asynchronous and persistent key-value pair storage system.
+**AsyncStorage** is asynchronous and persistent key-value pair storage system.
 AsyncStorage is suitable for storing small data sets like user profiles, settings, or app state.
 ### Installation
+You can install Async Storage using the follwing npm command:
 ```bash
 npx expo install @react-native-async-storage/async-storage
 ```
-- Import the `AsyncStorage`:
+Import the `AsyncStorage`:
 ```js
 import { AsyncStorage } from '@react-native-async-storage/async-storage';
 ```